kubernetes-sigs/hierarchical-namespaces/docs/user-guide/how-to.md

   load on your metrics database (through increased metric cardinality) and also by increasing how carefully you need to guard your metrics against unauthorized viewers.
+* `--nopropagation-label`: has the same effect as the `propagate.hnc.x-k8s.io/none` annotation as specified in [limiting propagation](how-to.md#limit-the-propagation-of-an-object-to-descendant-namespaces), but is useful when there's no control over what annotations the object has in order to disable the propagation of that object.
+This argument may be specified multiple times, with each parameter representing one `key=val` pair of a label that should exclude an object from propagation.
+    * Rancher objects that have the label `cattle.io/creator=norman` are not propagated by the default manifests (refer to [Concepts: built in exceptions](concepts.md#built-in-exceptions) for more information).